Authority control

 - Community votes (75% threshold)

-- If approved, records merged:
+- If approved, nodes merged:

-- Keep record with more usage
+- Keep node with more usage

-- Combine aliases
+- Combine alternate labels

-- Preserve all external links
+- Preserve all external IDs

-- Redirect old ID to merged record
+- Redirect old ID to merged node

 Reconciliation workflow